 Dorothea Magonet Hon ARAM, MSTAT

-Dorothea worked as a physiotherapist before training as an Alexander teacher at the North London School in 1983.
-Since qualifying she has taught the Alexander Technique to members of the public in a flourishing private practice and to music students at the Royal Academy of Music, London, where she has also organised conferences on teaching the Technique in music colleges.
+Dorothea worked as a physiotherapist before training as an Alexander teacher at the North London School.
+Since qualifying in 1983 she has taught the Alexander Technique to members of the public in a flourishing private practice and to music students at the Royal Academy of Music, London, where she has also organised conferences on teaching the Technique in music colleges.
 She served on STAT Council (1994–2004), including as Honorary Secretary and Chair.
-She was the Main Assistant for the Westminster Alexander Training Course, London 2009–2016; and is a STAT student Moderator and STAT Assessor.
-Dorothea has run workshops in Europe and Japan, and is regularly invited to teach on training courses in the UK and abroad.
+Dorothea was the Main Assistant for the Westminster Alexander Training Course, London 2009–2016; and is a STAT student Moderator and STAT Assessor.
+She has run workshops in Europe and Japan, and is regularly invited to teach on training courses in the UK and abroad.
+Dorothea is the STAT Moderator for EATS